How to open your new merchant account

 The historical norm is for new merchant accounts to be obtained directly.
 But merchant accounts aren’t suited for every business.
 Today there are also many third parties that facilitate payments for smaller businesses as part of a broader offering of services.
 Many payment facilitator service providers offer a full range of payment features that are ideal for many new businesses looking for easy and simple onboarding.

-Where do I get a new merchant account?
+Where do I open a new merchant account?

-New merchant accounts can be setup with a payment processing company or via a third-party merchant services provider.
-Merchant accounts are different than your business bank account that you use for day-to-day expenditures.
+New merchant accounts can be opened with a payment processing company or via a third-party merchant services provider.
 The financial institution that holds your business bank account can often help obtain new merchant account on your behalf.

-What will I need to do I get a new merchant account?
+What will I need to do I open a new merchant account?